-This ritual-action took place by the foot of the mountain in the hamlet of Anzoátegui in Lara.
-The spontaneous and playful help given by Eliana, a girl from this valley, allowed me to accomplish the last task in my rituals: to bury myself in the place of my father.
+Part Two: This ritual-action took place by the foot of the mountain in the hamlet of Anzoátegui in Lara.
+The spontaneous and playful help given by Eliana—a girl from this valley— allowed me to accomplish the last task: to bury myself in the place of my father.

 "i think my actions may be a bit extreme but all the same the gestures are necessary, i do believe for a woman who uses her body to express and all the while lost the body of her father. you return to your motherland (or fatherland) as a gesture and action in and of itself. this brave journey alone is at moments cathartic i can imagine. please do this for me as i do this for you, as i too never recovered my father’s body. and i continually try to reclaim some physical void within my very core that lost the sensation of his hand on my back, or the safety of his arms in moments of sorrow and strife.